Skip to content

 During the first days after a hair transplant, both the donor area (from where the hair grafts were taken) and the recipient area (where the new hair grows) is healing.
 The donor area is bandaged initially, and some post-procedural oozing and inflammation are considered normal.

 As scabs form on these areas, they will get itchy.
-To aid the healing process, you should never pick at or scratch the scabs.
+To aid the healing process, you should never pick at or scratch the scabs as this can increase the risk of folliculitis (infection).
 Allow them to fall off naturally.
 If you are suffering from an itchy scalp after having a hair transplant, we recommend using these treatments and tips:

 • Use a saltwater spray